Public Interest Disclosures Act - Guidelines and Standards

 - the application of natural justice to all parties involved in an investigation of a public interest disclosure

-You can find the Ombudsman’s model procedures for public bodies in Appendix B of these guidelines and standards.
-Public bodies can adapt these procedures to suit their requirements.
-A word version of the model procedures is available here:
+The Ombudsman’s model procedures for public bodies is Appendix B of these guidelines and standards.
+A Microsoft Word version of the model procedures (DOCX, 483.6 KB) is available for public bodies to edit to suit their requirements.